jmtusar/glasses-stack/README.md

-#Main problem:
+# Main problem:
 Simulation of queue using two stacks.

-#Real life scenario:
+# Real life scenario:
-Different color of glasses are in one stack.
+Different colors of glasses are in one stack.

-#Hints:
+# Hints:
 Just rotate the stack...